NASA-EarthRISE/earthrise-toolkit_DSSAT-Alabama/README.md

 }
 ```

-- enter the environment
+- Enter the environment

 ```shell
 conda activate DssatWeb
 ```
-- Install dssat_service and spatialDSSAT by going into respective directories and running the following command
+- Install _dssat_service_ and _spatialDSSAT_ by going into respective directories and running the following command

 ```shell
 pip install . e